-There are three typical methods used to harvest timber.
-These include ground based harvesting, cable harvesting, and helicopter harvesting.
+Three common methods used to harvest timber include ground based harvesting, cable harvesting, and helicopter harvesting.

 Ground Based Harvesting - Ground based harvesting methods utilize tractor equipment and are feasible in areas where slopes are less than or equal to 30%.
-The timber is either cut by hand or with a machine (usually with a machine) and then forwarded to centralized landing locations where it's processed by machine and loaded onto haul trucks.
-Another alternative is to process trees where they were cut, leaving limbs and un-merchantable pieces in the field, and forwarding only the merchantable tree bole to landing locations.
+The timber is either cut by hand or with a machine (usually with a machine) and then forwarded to centralized landing locations where it is processed by machine and loaded onto haul trucks.
+An alternative is to process trees where they were cut, leaving limbs and un-merchantable pieces in the field, and forwarding only the merchantable tree bole to landing locations.

 There are two typical methods used for ground based harvesting.
 The first method utilizes rubber tired tractors with grapples or chokers that lift the lead end of logs and "skid" (drag) them to the landing.
-This method necessitates the use of skid trails within the harvest unit in order to transport trees from the stump to the landing.
+This method necessitates the use of skid trails within the harvest unit in order to transport logs from the stump to the landing.

 The second method utilizes a tracked excavator type machine with grapples called a "shovel".
 The shovel picks up logs, swings them from one side of the machine to the other, and sets them down.
 This swinging process is repeated all the way to the landing.
-Additional skid trails are usually not required as the tracked machine can traverse the harvest area without designated roads, and logs are swung in full suspension to the landing.
+Additional skid trails are usually not required as the tracked machine can traverse the harvest area without designated roads, and logs are swung to the landing.

-Ground based methods are the most costs effective way to harvest timber and are recommended in areas where slopes allow.
-Rubber tired machines have less traction than tracked machines, which increases soil disturbances and the potential for erosion.
-They also exert more ground pressure than tracked machines, which increases soil compaction.
-For these reasons, it is recommended that only tracked machines be used to facilitate ground harvesting operations.
-Additionally, the "skid" method necessitates the use of temporary skid roads, which increases soil disturbance, erosion, and compaction.
+Ground based methods are the most cost effective way to harvest timber and are recommended in areas where slopes allow.
+Rubber tired machines have less traction than tracked machines, which can increase soil disturbance and erosion.
+They also exert more ground pressure than tracked machines, which increases the potential for soil compaction.
+For these reasons, AKS recommends that only tracked machines be used for ground based harvesting operations.
+Additionally, the "skid" method necessitates the use of temporary skid roads, which can increase soil disturbance, erosion, and compaction.
 Therefore, utilizing the "shovel" method to swing logs to the landing is recommended.
-Any temporary roads used to facilitate ground harvesting activities should be stabilized (exposed soils covered with straw, water bared, barricaded, etc.) following harvesting.
+Any temporary roads used to facilitate ground based harvesting activities should be stabilized (exposed soils covered with straw, water barred, barricaded, etc.) following harvesting.

-Cable Harvesting - Cable harvesting methods utilize a cable yarding system and are typically used in areas where steep slopes preclude the use of ground based methods.
-The timber is cut by hand and then transported to centralized landing locations via a cable yarding system where its' processed and loaded onto haul trucks.
-Another alternative is to process trees by hand where they were cut, leaving limbs and unmerchantable pieces in the field, and forwarding only the merchantable tree bole to landing locations.
-Cable yarding systems typically consist of a tall tower (yarder) with a suspended cable system that lifts the lead edge of the logs and drags (yards) them to the landing.
+Cable Harvesting - Cable harvesting methods utilize a cable yarding system and are used in areas where steep slopes preclude the use of ground based methods.
+The timber is cut by hand and then transported to centralized landing locations via a cable yarding system where it is processed and loaded onto haul trucks.
+An alternative is to process trees by hand where they were cut, leaving limbs and un-merchantable pieces in the field, and forwarding only the merchantable tree bole to landing locations.
+Cable yarding systems consist of a tall tower (yarder) with a suspended cable system that lifts the lead edge of the logs and drags (yards) them to the landing.

 Cable harvesting methods are more expensive than ground based methods, but they are the most economical way to harvest areas on steep slopes.
 Cable harvesting methods are recommended for areas that have slopes greater than 30%.
-Timber is partially suspended during yarding and ground based equipment is kept to centralized landing locations, both of which reduce soil disturbance and compaction.
+Timber is partially suspended during yarding and ground based equipment is kept to centralized landing locations, both of which reduce soil disturbance, compaction, and erosion.